 They don’t take as long to install in your hair and you also don’t have to wear them for a long period of time if you get sick of styles fast.
 The biggest difference between tape-ins, sew-ins, and glue-in extensions is longevity.
 Tape-ins are known to last for a short amount of time and they also create the utmost sleek and flat look in your hair.
 The base of the hair weft for the tape-ins is very thin.
 Instead of tracks that you may sew or glue, which is much thicker in order to sustain the application process.

-- Micro link, also known as loop hair and microbead, hair extensions use a small beaded cylinder to attach to your natural strands.
+Also known as loop hair and microbead, hair extensions, these use a small beaded cylinder to attach to your natural strands.
 This technique uses no adhesive or chemicals, and the hair can be reused.

 Other options for extensions include fusion, which uses keratin and glue to attach the hair, and weave, in which the extensions are attached using a needle and thread.